petrik33/TTI-Studio-Kin/README.md

 There is a spirit that connects the sea–shares kinship with all its creatures.
 Its secrets lay among the ruins of a long-forgotton past.
 Journey with Kin across the ocean floor, reliving its memories and solving puzzles to unlock Kin’s past.

+You can also check the [screenshots](https://github.com/petrik33/TTI-Studio-Kin/blob/main/docs/screenshots.md) of the game on our docs page!

 ## Controls

 ### Keyboard Controls